 Cost: $350 tuition

 Food/Lodging: Field school students are responsible for their own food and lodging.
 Dormitory rooms with shared bath and kitchen facilities are available at Lynchburg College for approximately $35/day.

 Credit: Pre-arranged independent college course credit is the responsibility of students and their respective colleges.

-To Apply: Cover letter stating why you would like to participate, resume and letter of recommendation.
+To Apply: Submit a cover letter, stating why you would like to participate, a resume and a letter of recommendation.

 Travis C. McDonald